How is financial need determined?

 US citizens, nationals, and permanent residents are required to complete the Free Application for Federal Student Aid (FAFSA).
 When filling out the FAFSA, please refer to the FSA ID Info Sheet to set up a secure username and password.
 All families are strongly encouraged to use the Internal Revenue Service (IRS) Data Retrieval Tool (DRT).

-All applicants who filed with the IRS in 2021 must also submit a copy of their 2021 federal tax return.
-Any additional required documents will be listed in the applicant's customized financial aid checklist.
+In addition to the FAFSA, all applicants and parents who filed with the IRS must also submit their 2023 federal tax returns and W2’s using the Financial Aid Checklist upload feature.
+Any additional required documents will be listed in the applicant's customized Financial Aid checklist.

 See all financial aid deadlines»